 3.2 Your furnishings and fittings

 Please take good care of the furnishings and fittings in your room, as you would in your own home.
-When you arrive, you will be asked to sign an inventory recording the condition of the furnishings and fittings.
-The inventory will be checked once during the year, and again before you move out.
+On arrival, you will be asked to sign an inventory recording the condition of the furnishings and fittings.
+The inventory will be checked again before you move out.
 You will be asked to pay for any damage that is not ‘fair wear and tear’ out of your deposit.
-In particular, please note:

 We recommend the use of Gripping Stuff tape or Washi tape.
-Both are available to buy from Reception (12).
+Both are available to buy from Reception (see Section 12).

 3.3 Receiving post